doncadavona/ionic-2-kitchen-sink/README.md

 * Toggle
 * Toolbar

+Learn more about Ionic components at [Ionic Components](http://ionicframework.com/docs/components/).

 # Installation

 To install Ionic 2 Kitchen Sink in your machine, run the following commands below.
 You may need to install the commands first as documented in the [Official Installation](http://ionicframework.com/docs/intro/installation/).